skip to content

 Overseas burial

-It is possible to export a body where the deceased or next of kin have requested that the burial take place overseas.
+It is possible to export a body where the deceased or next of kin has requested that the burial take place overseas.
 Health authorities must approve a request for export.
 If, for example, communicable diseases are prevalent in South Australia at the time of death, permission may be refused.
 This procedure is free of charge, but transportation costs are not.

 Interment rights